 On the basis of application, the market has been segmented as new construction and replacement applications.
 Amongst these, new construction applications dominate the market, holding the majority of the global share.
 This can be attributed to the increasing usage of glue-laminated timber in the industrial, recreational, commercial and residential construction projects.

 Based on end-use, the report finds that floor beams currently represent the largest end-use segment.
 These beams easily connect to the wood floor components, provide ease of work and design flexibility, and are light in weight.
-Other major end-use segments are roof beams, windows and door headers, and commercial.
+Other major end-use segments are roof beams, windows and door headers, and trusses and supporting columns.